WACSI Home | Schedule | Logistics | Navigating Denver | About

 It is a walk of about ¾ of a mile from the station to the conference sites on campus; if that works for you and you allow time, it can be a pleasant walk.
 If not, for now, bear with us and keep watching this space.
 We will have other available options, including a regular campus shuttle service.

 If you are walking, the most fool-proof path is to walk up High Street (the one that runs south from the station on the other side of the nearby traffic signal).
 That will let you use the crossing lights to get across Evans, a very busy street, to the main part of campus.
 (Savvy trailfinders might also figure out how to walk through campus to get to the crossing light right next to Anderson Academic Commons.)
-From there, it’s best to consult a campus map (in either interactive form or .pdf format) to get to your exact location.
-We’ve also prepared a version of the campus map with your most likely locations marked.
+From there, it’s best to consult a campus map (PDF format) to get to your exact location.
+If you are interested in exploring more of campus, DU has an interactive map.

 Who do I contact if I need any additional accommodations?

-Let us know at your earliest convenience by sending an email to Writing@du.edu.
-If you need additional help, call Lauren Salvador at 303-871-7448.
+Let us know at your earliest convenience by sending an email to firstname.lastname@example.org.
+If you need additional help, call Richard Colby 303-871-7702.

 How about meals?